shuai-yang/Database/README.md

 # Database
-This application will keep track of the gradings of the currently active class - calculate total grade points and generate the grading book with grade letter. <br>
+This application will keep track of the gradings of the currently active class - calculate total grade points and generate the grading book with grade letter.
 It interacts with a MySQL database to store and retrieve data.

 ## Data Model and MySQL Schema
 ![](https://github.com/shuai-yang/Database/blob/main/images/ermodel.JPG)